Mint Chocolate Whoopie Pies - Handle the Heat

 You can find Dutch-process cocoa at your local grocery store or many gourmet food stores, like Penzeys, Whole Foods, Sur la Table, and Williams Sonoma.
 I actually order a big container on Amazon because it’s such a great value!

-For the absolute smoothest buttercream for these Mint Whoopie Pies, I recommend investing in organic powdered sugar that contains tapioca starch instead of cornstarch because it dissolves much more readily – so no grittiness!
 It’s still necessary to sift the confectioners’ sugar after measuring it, and before adding it into the mixing bowl.
 This will ensure no pesky lumps and clumps ruin the smoothness of your frosting.
 This is the brand of organic powdered sugar I usually use.

 Organic powdered sugar is more pricey so if that’s not in budget, go ahead and use conventional powdered sugar.

-Tips for the Buttercream Frosting for Mint Chocolate Whoopie Pies:
+Tips for the Mint Buttercream Frosting:

-1. Feel free to adjust the amount of powdered sugar to cream until you get the consistency of frosting you prefer.
+- Feel free to adjust the amount of powdered sugar to cream until you get the consistency of frosting you prefer.

 This Whoopie Pie batter is similar in consistency to a very thick cake batter.
-My favorite way to portion these out is to use my medium cookie scoop (1.5 tablespoons), which not only creates perfectly consistent Whoopie Pies that bake evenly, but it also makes quick work of portioning out the batter/dough.
-The same scoop also makes easy work of adding the mint buttercream, but if you prefer, you can pipe it on to half the Whoopie Pies using a disposable piping bag and a large round tip, before sandwiching with the other half of the Peppermint Chocolate Whoopie Pies.
+My favorite way to portion these out is to use my medium cookie scoop (1.5 tablespoons), which not only creates perfectly consistent Whoopie Pies that bake evenly, but also makes quick work of portioning out the batter/dough.

-How to Decorate Mint Chocolate Whoopie Pies:
+Can I Decorate Mint Chocolate Whoopie Pies?

 I think these Whoopie Pies are pretty with a light green frosting swirled in the middle, but you can decorate these further if you like!

-How to Store Peppermint Chocolate Whoopie Pies:
+How to Store Peppermint Chocolate Whoopie Pies?

 Store at room temperature in an airtight container for up to a day, or in the fridge for up to 4 days.
 If transporting, chill the Peppermint Chocolate Whoopie Pies in the fridge for at least an hour before transporting, as refrigeration makes them firmer and less fragile.
 Best served at room temperature so the buttercream filling has time to soften.